Why Walking Daily Is Underrated

 The Real Problem: Overcomplicating Fitness

 Many people feel that if they’re not drenched in sweat or hitting their heart rate max, they’re not doing “real” exercise.
 As a result, they either overtrain, burn out, or avoid movement altogether because it feels intimidating.
+But physical activity doesn’t have to be painful to be effective.
+Walking daily can improve nearly every aspect of your health—and it’s doable for almost everyone.

 The Science-Backed Benefits of Walking